bitovi/academy/src/angular/4-adding-routing/adding-routing.md

 ### What You Need to know

-- How to create routes that serve components
+- How to create routes that serve components (you learned this in section above! ✔️)

 ### The Solution